cindyjinn/LC250introtoauthor/README.md

   - Created by Haixin Jin.
   - Served for ../extragrades/CreativeAssignment

 The webpage has 4 sections in total.
 1 for the main page (introduction), 3 for specific works included in the gallery.
+In the main repository (which you are looking at right now), under actions, all editions and changes done are visible.

 ## Collaboration
 Collaborated with Xing, who worked on the Li Bai page.